-Gift card breakage revenue is recognized to the extent not required to be remitted to jurisdictions as unclaimed property and is based upon historical redemption patterns and represents the balance of gift cards for which we believe the likelihood of redemption by the customer is remote.
-Based on our analyses of redemption activity, we have determined the likelihood of redemption for gift cards 5 years after the date of initial issuance is remote.
-For Fiscal 2014, Fiscal 2013 and Fiscal 2012, \$0.2 million, \$0.3 million and \$0.2 million of breakage revenue, respectively, was recorded as other income and is included in the accompanying consolidated statements of operations as a reduction to store operating, selling and administrative expenses.
-The net deferred revenue liability at February 1, 2014 and February 2, 2013 was \$4.5 million and \$3.9 million, respectively.
+Income from gift card breakage is recognized to the extent not required to be remitted to jurisdictions as unclaimed property and is based upon historical redemption patterns and represents the balance of gift cards for which we believe the likelihood of redemption by the customer is remote.
+We have determined the likelihood of redemption is remote when redemptions are equal to or less than five percent of the remaining balances of gift cards aged by activation year.
+For Fiscal 2015, Fiscal 2014 and Fiscal 2013, \$0.7 million, \$0.2 million and \$0.3 million of breakage revenue, respectively, was recorded as other income and is included in the accompanying consolidated statements of operations as a reduction to store operating, selling and administrative expenses.
+The net deferred revenue liability at January 31, 2015 and February 1, 2014 was \$4.7 million and \$4.5 million, respectively.

-Inventory Valuation.
+Inventory.